 Fieri began his culinary career at the age of 10 after developing “The Awesome Pretzel,” a pushcart concession stand he operated during local venues, including the Humboldt County Fair.

 Young Fieri worked his pretzel cart over the next six years and earned enough money to fund his Junior year in High School in Chantilly, France as an exchange student to further his interest in the culinary arts.
-Once home and after graduation from high school, Guy Fieri left the area to attend college at the University of Nevada in Las Vegas to specialize in hospitality management.

 After college, Fieri went on to manage Stouffer's Restaurant in Long Beach, Calif. and eventually moved on to district manager of six Louise's Trattoria Chain Restaurants.
 Settling down in Santa Rosa, Fieri opened his first Johnny Garlic's restaurant with business partner Steve Gruber in 1996.
 Over time, their chain grew to three in Northern California.
 The pair developed Tex Wasabi's in 2003 and opened a second location in 2007.